 Here are some simple tips and tricks to help you get through the holidays with your health and fitness intact.

-First things first: get your flu shot.
-No excuses!
+First things first: get your flu shot

 Winter is a festive, feasting time for everyone… including, unfortunately, our least-favorite (and incredibly common) viral pathogens.